Interactivity

 Active

-property is used to change the style of an element when it
+The active property is used to change the style of an element when it

 is activated.
 The active property can be used to change the color, background